dogmatiq/dogma/README.md

 applications in a manner agnostic to the mechanisms by which messages are transported and application state is persisted.

+## Related Repositories

+- [dogmatiq/dogmatest] - utilities for blackbox testing of Dogma applications
+- [dogmatiq/example] - an example Dogma application that implements the features of a simple bank

 ## Concepts

 Dogma leans heavily on the concepts of [Domain Driven Design], and is intended